 This is the English version of my blog GDAMAS (Portuguese language, online since 2010).
 I'm still working on it.
 English is not my native language.

-In Silves’ historic centre…
+In Silves’ historic centre

-The historic centre offers visitors a memorable day.
 The best of the tour starts when we cross the Old Town Gate (Portas da Cidade de Silves).
 We then follow up through narrow streets, sometimes witnessing an archaeological work.

-Sure.
-But in a very brief way.
+Sure, but in a very brief way.

-A little bit of history
+A bit of history

+If possible to go back even further in time, before the construction of Silves Castle, we would find a fortification there, probably built by the Romans or the Visigoths.
 But the story of our visit begins in the eighth century, with the invasion of the Iberian Peninsula by the Muslims.
-In the following centuries, the Silves region developed greatly and reached its peak.
-It thus became the target of greed of Muslim princes, and consequently the arena of bloody disputes.
+In the following centuries, Silves region developed and reached its peak.
+It thus attracted the greed of other Muslim princes, being the arena of bloody disputes.

-Currently, the castle is not in better condition because it has also been a victim of nature.
-Portugal has trembled with earthquakes throughout history.
+Currently, the castle is not in better condition because it has also been a victim of nature: Portugal has trembled with earthquakes throughout history.

 The exterior of the castle

-The statue is a tribute to D. Sancho I — the one who appeared in the section “A little bit of history.”
+A few steps from the main entrance, pay attention to an enormous bronze statue.
+It is a tradition for tourists to take pictures there.
+The statue is a tribute to D. Sancho I — the one who appeared in the section “A bit of history.”

-You just ask and I obey.
+You just ask, I obey.

-Now… it’s time for you to enter the castle with me!
+Now… it’s time for you to enter the castle with me.

 Inside the walls